-I was chatting to one my dear friends this week about a potential visit next for April.
+I was chatting to one my dear friends this week about a potential visit in April 2021.
 He was reeling off a list of potential dates when I asked if being in Barcelona for Sant Jordi was on the agenda.
 The silence on the phone said it all.
 “Sant Jordi, the Patron Saint of Catalonia, went around drastically reducing the global dragon population in the 3rd century”, I offered.
 Still no sign of a penny, let alone the possibility of it dropping.

 So I explained all about him, and don’t worry dear reader if you have never heard of him either, there is a post on this distinguished website that will enlighten and entertain you.